shingaridavesh/memoryandarchitecture/docs/DDR_Features/Loopback.md

 ###Normal Output

 * In Normal Output mode, selected DM/DQ is captured with every DQS_t/DQS_c toggle for selected Loopback Phase.
+* Only DSEL and MRW commands are applied at command pins during Normal Output Mode.
+Write commands are not allowed at this time.
+So the purpose of this mode is for Controller/PHY to send custom test patterns on the DQ/DM while DQS_t/DQS_c is being toggled and sampling them on loopback pins.
+Since MRW is allowed, Phase and Pins can be changed.
+* During this mode DQS_t/DQS_c must be continuously driven during Loopback operation (Hi-Z not allowed).
+This doesn't mean that DQS_t/DQS_c needs to be toggled.
+It can be High/Low, which is valid (just like DQS_t/DQS_c is during some Preamble/Postamble modes).
+But the DQ/DM will only be sampled when DQS_t/DQS_c is sampled.
+* RESET is required to exit Loopback Normal Output Mode.

 ###Write Burst